Editor’s note: This post was originally published in May 2018. It has been updated with new information.

 Employers typically outsource employment background checks to a third-party company that has access to the necessary databases, including police records, credit reports, medical records, and more.

 It’s important for employers to work with an FCRA-compliant company, such as GoodHire, and follow recommended guidelines.
-Employment screening vendors will advertise that it is certified or accredited by the FCRA.
+Accredited employment screening vendors will advertise that they are accredited by the Professional Background Screening Association (PBSA).

 A criminal background check is often required in situations where a person or organization needs to know about major criminal activity, including violent or sex crimes, fraud, embezzlement, or felony convictions before making a decision regarding employment, adoption, military enlistment, a firearm purchase, and more.